scottericpetersen/scottericpetersen/README.md

 - 👋 Hi, I’m @scottericpetersen
-- 👀 I’m a lecturer in computer music at Yale University.
+- 👀 I’m a senior lecturer in computer music at Yale University.
 I'm also a composer, electronic musician, and improviser.
 - 💻 My programming interests include musical algorithms in SuperCollider and Python.
+- 🐧 I ****LOVE****Linux!

 <!---
 scottericpetersen/scottericpetersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.